Yu-Gi-Oh: Top 6 Level 11 Monsters

 Level 11 Monsters

 When playing Yu-Gi-Oh (also called Duel Monsters), your deck's construction determines your chances of victory.
 Monsters, in particular, are the backbone of just about any deck.
-As a quick review, level 4 and below monsters can be summoned without sacrifice, levels 5-6 require one monster to be tributed, and levels 7-12 require two sacrifices.
+As a quick review, level four and below monsters can be summoned without sacrifice; levels five and six require one monster to be tributed; levels 7-12 require two sacrifices.

 Now, I'll be honest with you—this is one of the easiest Yu-Gi-Oh countdowns I've ever made.
 Why?
 Well, there are thousands of monsters in Yu-Gi-Oh, meaning for these "Level" countdowns I usually review hundreds of candidates.
 But as of this writing, only seven are Level 11s.
 Hooray for easy lists!